nishadjadhav/Loyalty-Extension/README.md

   * Store the Facebook App Id (Usefull for Facebook Share)

    <img src="https://github.com/nishadjadhav/Reward_img/blob/master/configurations.png" height="300" width="600">

+ - #### Manage Earning Rules in admin panel
+   Manage the terms and conditions of your loyalty program.
+You establish the rules to calculate an amount of earned or used points in store.
-  - Following different set of rules managed by admin
+   Different set of rules managed by admin
-    - Average order amount within defined days
+    * Average order amount within defined days
-    - Frequency of ordering (Order count within defined days)
+    * Frequency of ordering (Order count within defined days)
-    - Minimum total sum or amount of items
+    * Minimum total sum or amount of items
-    - Customer places order
+    * Customer places order
-    - Customer signs up
+    * Customer signs up
-    - Customer purchases particular product
+    * Customer purchases particular product
-    - Customer refers a friend
+    * Customer refers a friend
-    - Customer adds tag to a product
+    * Customer adds tag to a product
-    - Customer writes a product review
+    * Customer writes a product review
-    - Customer has a birthday
+    * Customer has a birthday
-    - Customer is inactive for long time
+    * Customer is inactive for long time
-    - Newsletter subscription
+    * Newsletter subscription
-    - Sharing on Facebook
+    * Sharing on Facebook
-    - Likes in Facebook
+    * Likes in Facebook
-    - Tweeting in Twitter
+    * Tweeting in Twitter

+  - #### Manage Customer Transactions
+     There is transaction history of every customer. admin see the number of points in customer account and a current tier in the Rewards tab. admin can be able to manually add or deduct the points from customer’s balance